kyle-w-brown/vehicle-recongition-ssd/README.md

 # Overview

 <p align="justify">
 Vehicle recognition using Single Shot Detector (SSD) in Autonomous Vehicles (AV's) was created as a final project for CSC 7991: Introduction to Deep Learning.
 The purpose of this project was to conduct experiments using a SSD to detect vehicles in nighttime, snowy, and drone videos.
-The goal is to demonstrate the SSD's ability to detect vehicles in various conditions at varying distances.
-The SSD for this project was implemented from its creators Wei Liu et al., which paper is listed below.
+The goal is to demonstrate the SSD's ability to detect vehicles at varying distances in harsh conditions.
+The SSD for this project was implemented from its creators Wei Liu et al., which paper, model, and model setup is listed below.
 </p>

 <p align="center">